CU-CSCI3308-Fall2025/group-project-BuffBuffs-RepQuest/ReadMe.md

 - Zandra Palermo [@zandrapalermo](https://github.com/zandrapalermo)

 ## Technology Stack
+- **Web Application**: HTML, CSS, Handlebars, Javascript
+- **Middleware**: Docker
+- **Database**: PostgreSQL
-- TODO
+- **Deployment**: Render

 ## Prerequisites
-Please ensure that the following softwares have been installed prior to attempting to access the application:
+Please ensure that the following softwares have been installed prior to accessing the application:
+- PostgreSQL
+- Docker
-- TODO
+- Node.js
+- ZANDRA OR COLE - please add the testing software you guys had to do in the lab here: Chai? and something else?

 ## How to Run RepQuest
-- TODO
+To run locally, please follow these steps:
+1. Download the repository on your local machine.
+2. Confirm that you have all the prerequisite softwares installed to your system.
+3. Navigate to the repository on your local machine, go into the ProjectSourceCode folder.
+4. In your terminal, run 'docker compose up -d'
+5. In your browser, navigate to [localhost:3000](localhost:3000) to access the application!
+Enjoy!

 ## Running Tests
 To run tests for RepQuest, execute the following steps:
-- TODO
+- TODO - Zandra or Cole, I need you to do this

 ## Deployed Application
 https://group-project-buffbuffs-repquest.onrender.com